slam9z/CS504-Homework-1/README.md

 ## Requirements
 * Please check the [Requirement.md](./Project_Log/Requirement.md) for more detail
     ##### Features Summary
     * Add one or more Running Information
     * Delete By RunningId
     * List all the running information by Health Warning Level, but not limit to other filter categories.
     * Basic Data Validation for fields:
         1. TotalRunning: should be positive number
         2. RunningDistance: should be positive number
         3. RunningId: should be a valid UUID/GUID format

-#### Development:
+## Development Env:
 ![Based on](./Project_Log/images/SpringBoot_Rest_docker.png)
-- Language: Java 1.8
+- *Language:* Java 1.8
-- Framework: SpringBoot
+- *Framework:* SpringBoot
     * Spring Data JPA
     * Spring Data Rest
-- Database: MySQL
+- *Database:* MySQL
-- Container Engine: Docker
+- *Container Engine:* Docker
-- Build Tool: Maven
+- *Build Tool:* Maven
-- Server Port: 9000
+- *Server Port:* 9000

 ## Getting started